 History of Giraffe Manor

-Giraffe Manor was built in 1932 by Sir David Duncan of the Mackintosh family, famous for Mackintosh Toffee.
-He sold the property in the 1960s and the new owner repeatedly leased the property until it fell into a point of disrepair.
-In 1974, The Manor was purchased by conservationist, Betty Leslie-Melville and her husband Jock Melville.
+Giraffe Manor was built in 1932 by Sir David Duncan, a member of the Mackintosh family, famous for Mackintosh Toffee.
+Sir David sold the property in the 1960s, and under subsequent owners, the manor fell into disrepair.
+In 1974, the property was purchased by conservationist Betty Leslie-Melville and her husband, Jock Melville, marking the beginning of its transformation into the iconic destination it is today.

-Shortly after purchasing the property, the Leslie-Melvilles learned that the only remaining Rothschild giraffes in Kenya were in danger due to loss of habitat.
-The giraffes’ sole habitat in Kenya was an 18,000 acre (73 sq km) privately owned ranch.
-The Kenyan government had recently purchased the land and had plans to subdivide it and slaughter the giraffes.
+Shortly after acquiring the property, the Leslie-Melvilles learned that Kenya’s remaining Rothschild giraffes were on the brink of extinction due to habitat loss.
+At the time, the giraffes’ only habitat in Kenya was an 18,000 acre (73 sq km) privately owned ranch.
+When the Kenyan government purchased the land with plans to subdivide it, the giraffes were at risk of being slaughtered.

-In 1972, they donated land to The African Fund for Endangered Wildlife, a charitable organization that they formed with their daughter, Betty.
-The Giraffe Center was soon built on the land and is now a place where Kenyan school children can learn about conservation and ecology.
+In 1972, the Leslie-Melvilles donated land to create the African Fund for Endangered Wildlife, a charitable organization they co-founded with their daughter, Betty.
+This land became the site of the Giraffe Center, which continues to educate Kenyan schoolchildren about conservation and ecology.

 Is Giraffe Manor Ethical?